GoogleFeud/anonroom/src/backend/websocket/readme.md

 When a connection is made to `/gateway` with correct query params, the server immediately sends the `hello` OP code, which contains how often the server is going to send heartbeats (in milliseconds).
 If the server/client doesn't receive a heartbeat in the specified time frame, then it disconnects.

 Sometimes, when the server wants to know if the client is alive, it will send the `heartbeat_ack` event.
 The client should immediately respond with a `heartbeat` event.

+## Error codes

+List of default error codes: (Those ARE used!): https://github.com/Luka967/websocket-close-codes